 * EDSA Revolution Anniversary (Feb 25) and Rizal Day (Dec 30) both fall on a Sunday, and Black Saturday (Mar 31) is also on a weekend.

 Bookmark these dates!

-If you work in BPO companies with US-based clients, you can possibly have 4 long weekends in addition to your 10 or 15 vacation leaves.
-Of course, it depends on many things, especially that your manager calls the shots.
-Compared to those who follow Philippine holidays, you get smaller chances of having long weekends, but you earn more because of holiday premiums.
-Anyway, bookmark these dates.
+If you work in BPO companies with US-based clients, you can possibly have at least four long weekends in addition to your vacation leaves.
+Of course, it depends on many things, especially that your clients call the shots.

-In January, I wrote 11 Ways to Having More Travels in the Philippines.
+In January 2016, I wrote 11 Ways to Having More Travels in the Philippines.
 The goal was to help readers get past their New Year’s resolution and just go hit the road to travel.
-This time, I asked a few bloggers and travelers on what strategy (aka diskarte) have worked for them to make traveling possible.
+This time, I asked some bloggers and travelers on what strategy (aka diskarte) have worked for them to make traveling possible.